 Rivers Alliance of Connecticut is the only statewide nonprofit dedicated to protecting and enhancing Connecticut's rivers, streams, and watersheds.
 We promote and support environmentally sound state policies, assist the state's many watershed and river groups, and educate the public about the importance of water conservation and aquatic habitats.
 We are a membership-based nonprofit corporation founded in 1992.

-STREAMLINES - The fall 2013 newsletter of Rivers Alliance of CT is available.
+STREAMLINES - The Summer 2014 newsletter of Rivers Alliance of CT is available.
 Older newsletters can be found in our archive.

 Manual Available: ON-SITE WASTEWATER TREATMENT AND MANAGEMENT IN CONNECTICUT

 This text was written as part of grant from the Geoffrey C. Hughes Foundation for education on alternate sewage treatment systems (ATS).
 These controversial systems typically allow for onsite treatment of sewage on properties too small for a traditional septic system.

 Help provide Rivers Alliance with the resources to be at the table and shape events.
 To donate online click on the button: